RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Their bookshelf is full, but their trophy cabinet is empty.

-### The ones who talk a big game are usually the ones who have big breakdowns when they fail

-Because they are so protective of their social identity that they can't handle it when they are found out.

 ### Avoid rich kids with shallow experiences

 If someone is privileged and they haven't achieved or experienced much: avoid.
 They have had the weakest learning environment out of anyone.

 ### Pay attention to people who've change a lot since you last saw them.

-They're the ones who are learning.
+They're the ones who are learning and who you want to associate with.